 St. Rose is a somewhat small town located in the state of Louisiana.
 With a population of 8,117 people and two constituent neighborhoods, St. Rose is the 60th largest community in Louisiana.

-The per capita income in St. Rose in 2010 was $21,650, which is middle income relative to Louisiana and the nation.
-This equates to an annual income of $86,600 for a family of four.
+The per capita income in St. Rose in 2010 was $26,178, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $104,712 for a family of four.
 However, St. Rose contains both very wealthy and poor people as well.

 St. Rose is an extremely ethnically-diverse town.
 The people who call St. Rose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Rose residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Rose include Italian, German, Irish, and English.
+St. Rose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.03% of the town’s residents.
+Important ancestries of people in St. Rose include French, Italian, German, Irish, and English.

 The most common language spoken in St. Rose is English.
 Other important languages spoken here include Spanish and French.